1. Home

 Can email tests hurt my deliverability?

-If you observe an increase in the Spam placement rate with other mailbox providers over time, it means that the reputation of your sending domain and/or sending IP has dropped.
-The GlockApps seed list contains 70+ email addresses.
-This is a tiny quantity that could not impact your sender reputation.
+However, if you observe an increase in the Spam placement rate with other mailbox providers over time, it means that the reputation of your sending domain and/or sending IP has dropped.
 Mailbox providers take thousands of emails into account when calculating the domain/IP reputation.

 The domain/IP reputation is calculated based on all the messages sent from the domain/IP.
 You may be sending email marketing campaigns to your email subscribers at the same time when you run email tests with GlockApps.
 If user complaints, spam trap hits, or bounce emails happen, they have a negative impact on your sender reputation which then impacts your deliverability.